Jarichi/Mysteries-of-Rankhra/World Notes/Deities/Concepts/concept of Whimsy.md

 This concepts is in the Feywild (connected to Aki).

 The feywild *is* the concept of Whimsy.
+The key